 In a non-emergency situation, when a child becomes ill at school, proper attention will be given and parents notified.
+When needed, working with the family and health care professionals, the school will develop a plan to accommodate the needs of a student with a documented health issue.
 Only medications for which proper identification, instructions for dispensing of, and written parental consent are obtained will be given to children.
 Anti-tuberculosis medications will be given in school in accordance with the Mississippi State Board of Health guidelines.
 School personnel, with the exception of a registered school nurse, may not exceed the practice of first aid in dealing with pupil injuries and sickness.
 School staff should not attempt first aid nor any other procedures for which they have not been trained.